 There is not a good reason to become confrontational with the surgeon before the history is obtained, an examination is done and a recommendation is given.
 You always have the right to refuse surgery or additional medications.
-However, if you made the effort to come to the specialist’s office, please all the visit to proceed before you announce your final plans.
+However, if you made the effort to come to the specialist’s office, please allow the visit to proceed before you announce your final plans.

 Enjoy Dr. Burton’s skin care secrets with Kiehl’s products!